juba/pyobsplot/README.md

 For usage instructions, see the [documentation website](https://juba.github.io/pyobsplot):

 -   See [getting started](https://juba.github.io/pyobsplot/getting_started.html) for a quick usage overview.
 -   See [usage](https://juba.github.io/pyobsplot/usage.html) for more detailed usage instructions.

 If you just want to try this package without installing it on your computer, you can open an introduction notebook in Google Colab:

 [![](https://github.com/juba/pyobsplot/raw/main/doc/img/colab-badge.svg)](https://colab.research.google.com/github/juba/pyobsplot/blob/main/examples/introduction.ipynb)

 ## Features and limitations

 **Features:**

 -   Syntax as close as possible to the JavaScript one
-- Two renderers available: `widget`, which generates plots as Jupyter widgets, and `jsdom`, which generates SVG or HTML outputs
+-   Two renderers available: `widget`, which generates plots as Jupyter widgets, and `jsdom`, which generates SVG, HTML or PNG outputs (via typst)
 -   [Pandas](https://pandas.pydata.org) and [polars](https://pola.rs) DataFrame and Series objects are serialized using [Arrow](https://arrow.apache.org) IPC format for improved speed and better data type conversions
 -   Works offline, no iframe or dependency to Observable runtime
 -   Caching mechanism of data objects if they are used several times in the same plot
 -   Custom JavaScript code can be passed as strings with the `js` method
 -   Python `date` and `datetime` objects are automatically converted to JavaScript `Date` objects
-- Works with Jupyter notebooks and Quarto HTML documents.
-Plots without legends are also supported in PDF and docx outputs with the `jsdom` renderer.
+-   Works with Jupyter notebooks and Quarto documents
-- Plots can be saved to SVG or HTML files
+-   Plots can be saved to SVG, HTML, PNG or PDF files

 **Limitations:**

 -   Plot interactions (tooltips, crosshair...) are not available with the `jsdom` renderer (<https://github.com/juba/pyobsplot/issues/16>).
-- Plots with legends don't work in Quarto in formats other than HTML. (<https://github.com/juba/pyobsplot/issues/9>)
 -   Very limited integration with IDE (documentation and autocompletion) for Plot methods. (<https://github.com/juba/pyobsplot/issues/13>)

 ## Credits

 -   [Observable Plot](https://observablehq.com/@observablehq/plot?collection=@observablehq/plot), developed by [Mike Bostock](https://observablehq.com/@mbostock) and [Philippe Rivière](https://observablehq.com/@fil) among others.
 -   The widget is developed thanks to the [anywidget](https://anywidget.dev) framework.
+-   [typst](https://typst.app) is used to convert HTML figures to PNG, SVG or PDF.
 -   Some code from the `jsdom` renderer has been adapted from [altair_saver](https://github.com/altair-viz/altair_saver).
 -   The documentation website is generated by [Quarto](https://quarto.org).